dionchaika/container/README.md

 class SomeClass
 {
     //
-    // Just define a property type in DocBlocks:
+    // Just define a property type in doc comments:
     //

     /**